lnalborczyk/ESTER/README.md

 ![](README-unnamed-chunk-2-1.png)

-We also can study the distribution of evidence ratios for `nSims` simulations runned with the previous function using `distER`, where the plotted vertical dashed line represents the median of the ERs distribution.
+We also can study the distribution of evidence ratios for `nSims` simulations ran with the previous function using `distER`.

 ``` r
 ER <- distER(cohensd = 0.6, nmin = 20, n = 100, ic = bic, nsims = 100)